dotnet/diagnostics/documentation/dotnet-trace-instructions.md

   --providers <list-of-comma-separated-providers>
     A list of comma separated EventPipe providers to be enabled.
     This option adds to the configuration already provided via the --profile argument.
-If the same provider if configured in both places, this option takes precedence.
+If the same provider is configured in both places, this option takes precedence.
     A provider consists of the name and optionally the keywords, verbosity level, and custom key/value pairs.

     The string is written 'Provider[,Provider]'